psu-libraries/contentdmtools/batchCreateCompoundObjects.md

 3. Choose the appropriate compound object type and browse to select the directory containing the batch.
 4. Confirm that images are saved in a `scans` subdirectory.
 5. **Do NOT have CONTENTdm generate display images** by choosing No.
-6. Label pages using a tab-delimited file and import `transcripts` from a directory (if using), and check the box to create a Print PDF if desired*.
+6. Label pages using a tab-delimited text file and import `transcripts` from a directory (if using), and check the box to create a Print PDF if desired*.
 7. Always check the field mappings for correctness!
 8. Upload the compound objects through Project Client.
 9. Approve and index the compound objects through the Administrative User Interface to add the compound objects to the collection.